Welcome

 Chief and Assistant Chief Roles

-The Chief and Assistant Chief Resident roles are excellent opportunities to develop leadership skills while supporting the residency class.
+The Chief and Assistant Chief Resident roles are excellent opportunities for residents to develop their leadership skills while supporting the residency class.
 Given the large number of residents at Cleveland Clinic, these roles are essential to facilitate communication between residents and the Pharmacy Residency Committee or other administrators to ensure the program continues to grow and adapt to each unique residency class.

 Recruitment Committee

-Has several primary functions, including coordination of resident involvement in showcase events, Midyear, and interviews.
+Has several primary functions, including coordination of resident involvement in recruitment/ showcase events, Midyear, and interviews.
 Additionally, this committee coordinates the Residency Preparation Track in the fall for APPE students pursuing residency.
 In the spring, this committee is responsible for providing information on housing and logistical considerations for living in Cleveland to incoming residents.

 Professional Committee